uber/neuropod/docs/tutorial.md

 By default the package will be a ZIP file, but you can specify `--package_as_dir` if you prefer the output Neuropod package to be a directory.
 Also note that the Python version should be 3.7+.

+!!! note
+    Currently, running a Ludwig model requires having all of [Ludwig's dependencies](https://github.com/uber/ludwig/blob/master/requirements.txt) installed in your runtime environment (including additional dependencies for the datatypes used by the model).
+This will be improved in a future release.

 For more details check the [Ludwig User Guide](https://ludwig-ai.github.io/ludwig-docs/user_guide/#neuropod-export).